"Bandera scum," the Rabbi said.

 To my surprise, I almost never saw the letter "Z" in towns or on the road — just three times on cars and once on a building.
 This was nothing compared with the patriotic fervor when Crimea was annexed.
 Maybe that’s still to come.

-This article was originally published in Russian in The New Times
+This article was originally published in Russian in The New Times.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.